trOnk12/rijksmusem/documentation/README.md

     ...
 ```

-The sdk will respond with the callbacks `fun didPausePlayingUrl(adStreamManager: AdStreamManager, url: Uri)` and `fun didResumePlayingUrl(adStreamManager: AdStreamManager, url: Uri)` respectively.
+The SDK will respond with the callbacks `fun didPausePlayingUrl(adStreamManager: AdStreamManager, url: Uri)` and `fun didResumePlayingUrl(adStreamManager: AdStreamManager, url: Uri)` respectively.
 The url is the same as for `willStartPlayingUrl`.

 ## AdStreamManager Listener interface